Manage branch mapping

 Note

-Helix Server Streams provide an alternative approach to managing codelines.
+Helix Core Server Streams provide an alternative approach to managing codelines.
 For more information, see the "Streams" chapter in in the Helix Core Command-Line (P4) Guide.

 Work with branch mapping